programminghistorian/ph-submissions/en/drafts/originals/creating-guis-in-python-for-digital-humanities-projects.md

 </div>

 <div class="alert alert-warning">
-The Pyinstaller package for creating a distributable application is also not compatible with M-series chipsets and no current workaround exists as of publication.
+The Pyinstaller package for creating a distributable application is also has compatibility issues with M-series chipsets.
+See the Additional Resources section for potential workarounds.
 </div>

 ### Python GUI Tools